Mourners are expected to line the streets of Blackhall Colliery ahead of the six-year-old boy's funeral.

 What is Bradley Lowery’s Fight?

 His parents set up a fund in the hope to raise enough money for him to travel to America to receive treatment there.

-Doctors however now believe his illness may be terminal and any treatment will merely prolong his life.
+Doctors however said believe his illness became terminal and any treatment will merely prolong his life.